 Alternate electronic formats of all application materials are available upon request.
 Please email firstname.lastname@example.org.

 Submission Deadline: By or before 5 PM PDT, November 24, 2014

 Through leadership and effective partnerships with individuals, families, communities, and public and private agencies, the UCEDD strives to serve as an exemplary local, state, and national resource through excellence in interdisciplinary education, clinical practice, research, community service, and policy development.

 - Projects considered must align with at least one of the CPC's areas of emphasis (i.e. spirituality and disability or sibling support for people with disabilities).

-- All applications should relate to the mission of the UCEDD and demonstrate how they will help us accomplish this overarching goal.
+- All applications should relate to the mission of the UCEDD (see above) and demonstrate how they will help us accomplish this overarching goal.

 - All applicants must have tax-exempt 501(c)(3) status as a non-profit organization as defined by the Internal Revenue Service.
 Verification must be provided with the application.

 - Geographical restrictions limit consideration of projects to only those developed and carried out in the state of Oregon.
-Grants are typically for one year (up to $1,000) and are not renewable.
+Grant money must be spent on the intended project by or before June 26, 2015 (up to $1,000) and are not renewable or extendable.